IITC-CE/ingress-intel-total-conversion/docs/boot.rst

 .. function:: window.setupPlayerStat()

-  From the code:

-    renders player details into the website.
-Since the player info is included as inline script in the original site, the data is static and cannot be updated.
-    for historical reasons IITC expects :data:`~window.PLAYER`.``level`` to contain the current player level.
+  Renders player details into the website.
+Since the player info is included as inline script in the original site, the data is static and cannot be updated. for historical reasons IITC expects :data:`~window.PLAYER`.``level`` to contain the current player level.

 .. function:: window.setupSidebarToggle()